-Provide details of the allowances and expenses that can be incurred or claimed.
-Include the total of the allowances and expenses, by reference to categories.
-Produce these categories in line with your policies, practices and procedures, under headings like travel, subsistence, accommodation.
+Provide details of the allowances and expenses that can be claimed or incurred.
+It should include the total of the allowances and expenses, by reference to categories, paid to or incurred by individual members of senior staff and management board members produced in line with your policies, practices and procedures.
+Categories will be under such headings as travel, subsistence, accommodation.

-Pay and grading structures
+• Pay and grading structures

-You can provide this as part of the organisational chart.
-As a minimum, include the details of senior staff salaries in bands of £5,000.
-For all other posts, identify levels of pay by salary range.
+You can provide this as part of your organisational structure.
+As a minimum, include the details of senior staff salaries in bands of $\pounds 5,000$ .
+For all other posts, identify levels of pay by salary band.

-Procurement and tendering procedures
+• Procurement procedures

-Details of procedures used for the acquisition of goods and services and contracts currently available for public tender.
+Details of procedures used for the acquisition of goods and services.
+Contracts currently available for public tender.

-Financial statements for projects and events
+• Financial statements for projects and events

 If there are identifiable projects, publish the financial reports that indicate actual expenditure against original project budgets.
 The larger the project, the greater the detail that should be available.
-Publish the cost of organised events where the events have been made public.
+Publish the costs of organised events where events have been made public.

-- Internal financial regulations - Prompt payment performance
+• Internal financial regulations